Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/README.md

-## Fundamentals of Bioinformatics, December 2022
+## Fundamentals of Bioinformatics, March 2024

-This workshop will be delivered on December 5th, 7th, & 9th by the Data Analytics Core (DAC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).
+This workshop will be delivered on March 13, 14, & 15, 2024 by the Genomic Data Science Core (GDSC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).

-The DAC aims to facilitate advanced bioinformatic, computational, and statistical analysis of complex genomics data for the Dartmouth research community.
+The GDSC aims to facilitate advanced bioinformatic, computational, and statistical analysis of complex genomics data for the Dartmouth research community.

-If you have questions about this workshop, or would like to discuss data analysis services available from the Data Analytics Core, please visit our [website](https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: DataAnalyticsCore@groups.dartmouth.edu
+If you have questions about this workshop, or would like to discuss data analysis services available from the GDSC, please visit our [website](https://sites.dartmouth.edu/cqb/projects-and-cores/data-analytics-core/), or email us at: GDSC@groups.dartmouth.edu

 <img src="figures/logo (1).jpg" width="250" height="140" >